Project Jukebox Survey

-This Jukebox, also funded by the Alaska Humanities Forum, highlights some of the storytelling from Fairbanks, Alaska in 1995 and 1996.
+This Jukebox, originally created in 2008, was funded by the Alaska Humanities Forum, and highlights some of the storytelling from Fairbanks, Alaska in 1995 and 1996.
 Three community storytelling events were held, each with a different theme: celebration of holidays (December 9, 1995); life along the river (March 2, 1996); and history of Creamer's Field (April 3, 1996).

 Stories from ten people from Fairbanks are in this Jukebox based upon their importance to the overall telling of Fairbanks' history.
 A representative sample was taken from each of the sessions.
 Story selection was made by Dr. William Schneider, Curator of Oral History at the University of Alaska Fairbanks.

 In 2013, the Fairbanks Communities of Memory Project Jukebox was upgraded from its original HTML format to Drupal.
 The information in this project reflects the context of the original creation date.
 Some information may now be out of date.